nodejs/node/doc/api/modules.md

 this does not apply to [native addons][], for which reloading will result in an error.

-Adding ore replacing entries is also possible.
+Adding or replacing entries is also possible.
 This cache is checked before native modules and if such a name is added to the cache, no require call is going to receive the native module anymore.
 Use with care!